raspberrypilearning/sorting-hat-lesson/lesson-1/lesson.md

 ## Learning objectives

-- Know that computer programs can make decisions, and that a simple form of decision is called a conditional (if, else and else if).
+- Know that computer programs can make decisions, and that a simple form of decision is called a conditional (if, else, and else if).
 - Be able to devise a program to randomly sort students into different groups or houses.

 ## Learning outcomes